Capital punishment in Tonga: Universal Periodic Review

 The 2012 cycle brought similar recommendations, this time from a number of States.
 These included recommendations from Australia, Spain, and the United Kingdom to ratify the Second Optional Protocol to the International Covenant on Civil and Political Rights, which is aimed at the abolition of the death penalty.
 Tonga is neither a signatory to, nor has it ratified, the ICCPR.
 As such, Australia and the United Kingdom's recommendations included a suggestion to ratify this Covenant as well.
 In its response, Tonga said that it had not considered ratifying the ICCPR.
 However, it referred to R v Vola as authority that the Tongan Courts are applying principles of the ICCPR despite its non-ratification status.

 During the 2012 UPR cycle, Italy and Slovakia each made separate recommendations regarding the imposition of the death penalty on people under 18.
 Italy suggested that Tonga “explicitly prohibit” this, with Slovakia recommending the “immediate” abolition of the death penalty for juvenile offenders.
 Italy specifically mentioned that this would be in accordance with the Convention on the Rights of the Child and a contemporary resolution of the General Assembly of the United Nations.
 Tonga has ratified the CRC, which prohibits capital punishment for people aged under 18, regardless of the offence committed.

 Tonga's response during this cycle brought to light its determination to retain the death penalty.
 Despite being an abolitionist in practice, Tonga is essentially a retentionist state as it refuses to abolish capital punishment.

 Compared to other countries

 Tonga joins 140 other countries which are abolitionist in law or practice.
-It is the only country in Oceania to retain capital punishment.
+It is the only country in Oceania that retains capital punishment.